seyidagha/MicroservicesDocker/README.md

 Example application with Microservices architecture, using Kafka, SocketIO, NodeJS, Spring Boot, PostGresql, Docker.
-Application is ready to run on Docker virtual address 192.168.99.100 and will try to run there if you run "docker-compose up" in the root folder.
-For running in localhost, changer "application.properties" files of Spring Boot projects to localhost.
+Application is ready to run on Docker virtual address 192.168.99.100 and will try to run there if you uncompress the rar file "1500000 Sales Records.csv" and run "docker-compose up" in the root folder.
+For running in localhost, change "application.properties" files of Spring Boot projects to localhost.
 Logic:
 TaskWebApp is an interface to start and stop process.
 After pressing